swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-2-adapt-and-move-the-jupyter-notebook-to-python-scripts.md

 scripts with well defined role.
 These scripts will be able to be called on the command line, making it ideal for automation tasks.

-The following table describes the files that you will create in this codebase.
+The following table describes the files that you will create in this codebase:

 | **File**                | **Description**                                   | **Input**                                       | **Output**                                                      |
 | ----------------------- | ------------------------------------------------- | ----------------------------------------------- | --------------------------------------------------------------- |